lock3/wg21/p2258/paper.md

   be sufficiently different from existing notations.
 - Futureproof.
 We shouldn't design notation that prevents future extensions.
-We should also consider future extensions to metaprogramming (like code injection), so that we don't end up with wildly different notations for similar kinds of functionality.
+We should also consider future extensions to metaprogramming (like code injection) so that we don't end up with wildly different notations for similar kinds of functionality.
 - Unambiguous grammar.
 The grammar for these terms should be unambiguous, if possible (this is C++, not all things are possible).